ZupIT/ritchie-docs/content/en/Tutorials/group a formula.md

 title: How to group a formula
 weight: 90
 description: >-
-  In this section, you will find a to tutorial to learn how to use the formula aggregation concept.
+  In this section, you will find a tutorial on how to use the formula aggregation concept.
 ---

 In this tutorial, the idea is to create a formula to execute another formula inside it.